-New Zealand often plays a leadership role in international standard setting bodies, such as the Codex Alimentarius Commission and the World Organization for Animal Health (OIE).
+New Zealand often plays a leadership role in international standard setting bodies, such as the Codex Alimentarius Commission and the World Organization for Animal Health (formerly known as OIE).

 Note: The Organics Products Bill was put before the New Zealand parliament, this bill was a response to public feedback which called for a national organic standard to be put in place.
 The bill has gone through its third parliamentary reading and is now law.
-The Ministry for Primary Industries is developing the regulatory framework, which they hope to have in place later in 2023.
 You can find more information about the bill here.